 Stop Loss Location + Profit Targets

-Every method of trading should have a stop loss and the harmonic Butterfly pattern has a built in stop loss location.
+Every method of trading should have a stop loss and the harmonic Butterfly pattern has a built-in stop-loss location.

 Your stop loss on a short reversal trade should go just beyond the trading zone outlined via the Fib ratios.
-Some traders, if price has not breached the 1.618 extension of the XA leg, will put their stop loss above that location.
+Some traders, if the price has not breached the 1.618 extension of the XA leg, will put their stop loss above that location.

 Profit targets can be Fibonacci retracements of the entire CD leg.
 You can also trail your stop above each high (for a short) each time a new low is made